 Got a handful of bank accounts, a college savings account for your 6-year-old, and 401(k)s from a few past jobs out there somewhere?
 How about if you’re an options trader but also want to track other investments you have?
 It can be tough to reign it all in, and that’s where the best portfolio management software comes in handy.

 Portfolio management software can track your portfolio against the rest of the market and can help you stay on top of your finances by giving you a comprehensive overview of your full portfolio.
 Just think of it as a bird’s eye view.

-Quick Look: The Best Portfolio Management Softwares
+Best Portfolio Management Software:

 How Portfolio Management Software Works

 Web-based financial planning software and portfolio trackers like Personal Capital are popular.
 You can connect your finances by linking your accounts to an online portfolio tracker.
 But online portfolio management can’t do quite as much as a software-based portfolio manager.

 We’ve featured both options here so you can choose how in-depth you’d like to get with your portfolio.

 The software offers much more powerful reporting, sophisticated technological elements and a spot-on ability to calculate gains and losses.
 In short, the software should offer a plethora of reporting tools and options, no matter the securities you own.

 Most portfolio management software operates similarly.
 Typically, you’ll download and install the portfolio management software on your computer.
 Then, you’ll import or enter historical transactions or enter starting positions of all of your accounts.